 The writing spirit appears to be holding steady.
-Ms. Campbell Green has also written a complimentary how-to on making a Christmas cotton tree, which is very relevant for Christmas 2021, is available only on the website.
-She has completed a contemporary companion 'Becky Book,' from the perspective of Emily Chalmers Gordon, granddaughter of Becky Chalmers, it too is complimentary and only offered on the website.
+Ms. Campbell Green has also written a complimentary how-to on making a Christmas cotton tree which is available only for purchasers of Santa and the Cotton Tree on the website.
+She has completed a contemporary companion 'Becky Book,' from the perspective of Emily Chalmers Gordon, granddaughter of Becky Chalmers, it too is complimentary to purchasers of The Sparkling Adventures of Becky and Friends and only offered on the website.